WillKWL/2023_IMI_BIGDataAIHUB/README.md

 ### Stage 1: Placement

-- Money laundering starts by placing funds derived from illegal activities into the financial system in the form of cash deposits, cheque, money transfers or any type of transaction where money enters the bank.
+- Money laundering starts by placing funds derived from illegal activities into the financial system in the form of cash deposits, cheques, money transfers, or any type of transaction where money enters the bank.
 - Placement can be identified at the frontline by understanding the source of the funds.

 ### Stage 2: Layering

-- Second stage is for a criminal to move funds around to hide their illegal origins.
-It may consist of multiple transactions without clear purpose to move money between products, clients, bank, corporations and geographies.
+The second stage is for a criminal to move funds around to hide their illegal origins.
+It may consist of multiple transactions without a clear purpose to move money between products, clients, banks, corporations, and geographies.
-- Layering can be detected by understanding transaction purpose and if it is unusual for the customer.
+- Layering can be detected by studying the purpose of the transaction and if it is abnormal for the customer.

 ### Stage 3: Integration

-- The final stage integrates the illicit proceeds, that now appear to be clean funds, into the economy as "normal" personal or business transactions.
+- The final stage integrates the illicit proceeds, which now appear to be clean funds, into the economy as "normal" personal or business transactions.
 By this stage it is hard to distinguish between legal and illegal money, and the criminals can now use these funds without suspicion.
-- Integration can be detected by knowing the client and monitor for odd and unusual transactions.
+- Integration can be detected by accumulating knowledge of the customer and monitoring for suspicious transactions.